Anand Singh (Karnataka politician)

 Anand Prithviraj Singh is an Indian politician who earlier served as Minister of Tourism, Ecology and Environment of Karnataka from 4 August 2021 to 13 May 2023.
 He was the Minister of Infrastructure development, Hajj & Waqf Department of Karnataka from 10 February 2021 to 26 July 2021.
 He is a Member of the Karnataka Legislative Assembly from Vijayanagara constituency from 16 May 2018.

 He was the Tourism minister in the Government of Karnataka and for the fourth time he was elected as a member of the Karnataka Legislative Assembly.
 He was one of the 17 members to resign and the reason for the downfall of the coalition government of Karnataka in 2019.
 He then joined the BJP and contested the by-elections.
 He has been elected for the Fourth consecutive time as MLA from Vijayanagara (Hospet) constituency in 2019 state by-elections.
-He is involved in mining business and he has assets more than thousands of crores rupees.
 He was then inducted into the Third B. S. Yeddyurappa ministry.

-He is one of the richest politicians in India.